John2143/node-rally-tools/Readme.md

-`rally config [key]` gives the config interactor for a single key. `rally config chalk` would bring up y/n menu for color. `rally config api` would bring up the configuration for all all the environments, but `rally config api.DEV` would let you modify just the DEV credentials.
+`rally config [key]` gives the config interactor for a single key. `rally config chalk` would bring up y/n menu for color. `rally config api` would bring up the configuration for all all the enviornments, but `rally config api.DEV` would let you modify just the DEV credentials.

 `rally config --raw` prints out the current config *including configs changed